Pendennis Club

-The Pendennis Club is a private social club located at 218 West Muhammad Ali Blvd. (formerly Walnut Street) in Louisville, Kentucky.
+The Pendennis Club is a private social club located at 218 West Muhammad Ali Boulevard (formerly Walnut Street) in Louisville, Kentucky.
 It originated as a gentlemen's "city" club on the model of the clubs in London, Britain, of which White's Club founded in 1693 is the progenitor.
 The Pendennis Club has long been regarded as the preeminent social club in Kentucky and one of the premier clubs in the United States.

 Founding

-The Pendennis Club was founded by Thomas Wilson Todd (1852-1892), Levi Bloom (1854-1944), John Smith Noyes (1842-1922), and William Whits Hite (1854-1908) who, with sixteen others, hosted a preliminary meeting for starting the club in Mr. Todd's office in Louisville City Hall on June 28, 1881.
+The Pendennis Club was founded by Thomas Wilson Todd (1852–1892), Levi Bloom (1854–1944), John Smith Noyes (1842–1922), and William Whits Hite (1854–1908) who, with sixteen others, hosted a preliminary meeting for starting the club in Mr. Todd's office in Louisville City Hall on June 28, 1881.

-Two organizational meetings, on July 9 & August 10, 1881, took place in the club's first home consisting of rented space over A. J. Ross's Grocery Store, located in a building at the southwest corner of 4th and Walnut Streets–which is the site of the present Seelbach Hotel (built 1905).
-The Club's first president Maj.
-John Montgomery Wright (1841-1915) was elected at the latter meeting.
+Two organizational meetings, on July 9 and August 10, 1881, took place in the club's first home consisting of rented space over A. J. Ross's Grocery Store, located in a building at the southwest corner of 4th and Walnut Streets–which is the site of the present Seelbach Hotel (built 1905).
+The club's first president Maj.
+John Montgomery Wright (1841–1915) was elected at the latter meeting.
 He was a graduate of West Point, a Union veteran of the Civil War, and later served as Clerk of the United States Supreme Court.

 Also at that meeting, the members adopted a proposal to name the club for the fictional Arthur Pendennis, who was seen as a paradigm club man, from William Makepeace Thackeray's History of Pendennis: His Fortunes and Misfortunes, His Friends and His Greatest Enemy (published 1850).
 Arthur Pendennis's crest, which was described but not depicted in this novel, and the motto nec tenui penna (meaning "with unfailing wings") were adopted for the club as well.
-By year's end, the crest had been rendered and was placed on bottles of Kentucky Bourbon sold to the Club's members.
+By year's end, the crest had been rendered and was placed on bottles of Kentucky Bourbon sold to the club's members.

-Original Clubhouse 1883-1928
+Original clubhouse 1883–1928

-Levi Bloom stated that the Club "grew like topsy," and many of Louisville's leading citizens joined from the start.
-In 1883, the Club purchased its first permanent home–the residence of William Burke Belknap (1811-1889), founder of Belknap Hardware & Mfg.
+Levi Bloom stated that the club "grew like topsy," and many of Louisville's leading citizens joined from the start.
+In 1883, the club purchased its first permanent home–the residence of William Burke Belknap (1811–1889), founder of Belknap Hardware & Mfg.
 Co., located at 332 West Walnut Street.

 The new clubhouse opened to members on August 1, 1883.
 On that same day, the Southern Exposition was also opened in Louisville by U.S. President Chester A. Arthur.
 That evening, President Arthur was a guest at the Pendennis Club where he and some of his cabinet members, including Robert Todd Lincoln, enjoyed a lavish dinner.
-Other U.S. Presidents who have visited the Club include Theodore Roosevelt, William H. Taft, and Woodrow Wilson.
+Other U.S. Presidents who have visited the club include Theodore Roosevelt, William H. Taft, and Woodrow Wilson.